nspsck/st7735s_WeAct_Studio_TFT_port/README.md

 ## Updates:
   - Added support for Micropython v1.22+
   - Added an Option for you to use a static framebuffer for drawing.
-This can improve the performance in some cases (1 - 60%, i.e. repiditively bitmapping, drawing fucntions for a large area, etc.) in the cost, as you expect, RAM sacrifices.
+This can improve the performance in some cases (1 - 60%, i.e. repiditively bitmapping, drawing fucntions for a large area, etc.) at the cost of, as you expect, RAM.
 You can use it in the constructor like so:
     ```python
     st7789.ST7789(
         SPI(1, baudrate=30000000, sck=Pin(36), mosi=Pin(35), miso=None),